 Quick Cooler Buying Tips

 There are many factors which go into buying the right cooler for your needs.
 Are you a beach going weekend warrior looking for coolers with sparkers, or are you the type to hit the back roads for days or weeks at a time looking for a camping cooler?
 Is it just you on most of your trips or are you providing for a whole family?
 Maybe you aren't leaving the house at all and you need a massive patio cooler for entertainment.
 Regardless, one of the first considerations to make when purchasing a cooler is size.
 This is a tricky topic because bigger is not always better when it comes to the mobility of a cooler.
 These are also factors to consider when making the purchase of a new cooler.
 Now a days with coolers reaching north of $400 you want to make sure you get the best bang for your buck.
-Take a moment and consider Size, Ice Retention, and Durability before you take the plunge on a new cooler.
+Take a moment and consider Size, Ice Retention, Warranty, Intended Use, Durability & of course PRICE before you take the plunge on a new cooler.

 As most of you already know, coolers come in all shapes and sizes.
-Although most of us believe in the motto that there is never enough room in a cooler, especially if you're brining home the days catch or more importantly packing a days supply of beer at a concert; this is not always the case.
-An extra large cooler can be a hassle to load, unload and transport wherever you may be going.
-Size affects mobility, so if you are one on the go regularly make sure to not go overboard.
+Although most of us believe in the motto that there is never enough room in a cooler, especially if you're bringing home the days catch or more importantly packing a days supply of beer at a concert; this is not always the case.
+An extra large cooler can be a hassle to load, unload, and transport wherever you may be going.
+Size affects mobility, so if you are one regularly on the go make sure to not go overboard.
 Or if you are literally trying to be on the go on your cooler, you'll want to check out a cooler scooter.
-As mentioned, size affects mobility and many of the more expensive coolers do not have wheels so if you're considering a Yeti, Pelican or Engel, you're almost certain to not have wheels on your cooler.
+As mentioned, size affects mobility and many of the more expensive coolers do not have wheels so if you're considering a Yeti, Grizzly or Engel, you're almost certain to not have wheels on your cooler.

 The advantage to rotational molded coolers is that they are much stronger than conventional plastic molding.
-You will also noticed, and pointed out in reviews on this site, on coolers such as the Yeti or Pelican, a very prominent gasket molded into the lid of the cooler.
+You will also notice, and as pointed out in reviews on this site, coolers such as the Yeti or Pelican, have a very prominent gasket present on the lid of the cooler.
 This gasket works much like your refrigerator, creating a tight seal preventing cool air from escaping and warm air intrusion.
-If you are one to use a cooler often, it doesn't take that many trips to the store for 20 lbs bags of ice before the costs start to add up and you'd be better off going ahead and buying a quality cooler.
+If you are one to use a cooler often, it doesn't take that many trips to the store for 20 lbs bags of ice before the costs start to add up.
+Therefore, you'd be better off going ahead and buying a quality cooler.
 Another consideration to make is the possibility of purchasing a 12V cooler.
-A 12V cooler which is a plug in cooler for a car works a a thermoelectric cooler, requiring no ice at all.
+A 12V cooler which is also known as a plug in cooler for a car works as a thermoelectric cooler, requiring no ice at all.
 Therefore, your ice retention, or coolness retention in this case is as long as the cooler is plugged in.

 For those that camp and are outdoors a lot, a huge consideration is a IGBC certified cooler.
-An IGBC certified cooler meets the requirements to comply with the public land food storage while you are in bear country.
+An IGBC certified cooler meets the requirements to comply with public land food storage requirements while you are in bear country.
 Many campgrounds require food be locked up in cars or special bins.
 However, many of these upper end coolers meet the requirements to comply with these standards.
 You can read our reviews of the best cooler for camping which addresses what exactly makes a bear proof cooler.

 Not to mention, if these coolers meet the requirements to be bear resistant, it goes to show the toughness of these coolers.
 In addition to the durability factor that goes along with many of these coolers comes added functionality.
 A cooler which is built to withstand bear attacks is also built to be stood upon.
 All the sudden your cooler also doubles as a casting platform for your boat, a campfire chair/step, or maybe even polling platform.
 Many of these features, especially when talking boat accessories pays for it self plus you are getting the added benefit of a quality cooler.

 As you can see, a cooler really is not all that simplistic anymore.
-There are many factors to be made when purchasing a cooler, especially a cooler of this caliper.
+There are many factors to be made when purchasing a cooler, especially a cooler of this caliber.
 Remember to consider your ice retention, size and mobility factors and of course durability.
 Take your time and read through our reviews to help you decide on where your money will be spent best on your new cooler.
 As the saying always goes.... ya get what ya pay for....